chrisli-kw/AutoTradingPlatform/README.md

 ```

 ## Releases and Contributing
-AutoTradingPlatform has a 7-day release cycle, any updates will be committed by each Friday.
+AutoTradingPlatform has a 7-day release cycle, any updates will be committed by each Friday (git commits are not included).